bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Dinah and I parked at the trailhead for Honeymoon Pass/Verdant Creek at Vermilion River Crossing.
 Apparently the overgrown trail had seen little traffic, but it was easy to follow and clear of deadfall.

-We didn't know the best place to start up from Honeymoon Pass to go for the peak, so we hiked to the top of the pass and hoped a way up would present itself.
+We didn't know the best place to start climbing from Honeymoon Pass to go for the peak, so we hiked to the top of the pass and hoped a way up would present itself.
 It didn't.
 Cliffs stopped us from ascending from the pass, so we traversed back until we reached a steep, treed slope.
 We ascended it until we reached the treeline.

-After emerging from the trees, we couldn't see the summit but saw we could climb either the grassy ridge on the left or the rocky ridge on the right.
+After emerging from the trees, we couldn't see the summit, but we could climb either the grassy ridge on the left or the rocky ridge on the right.
 The two ridges converge at the summit ridge.
 We chose to head up the rocky ridge since it was closer.
 The gentle grade allowed us to hike to just below the summit, where we easily scrambled to the top.

-Instead of returning down the ridge we ascended earlier, we followed the grassy ridge to its end before dropping down to a basin.
+Instead of returning down the ridge, we ascended earlier, we followed the grassy ridge to its end before dropping down to a basin.
 An avalanche slope provided an open corridor in the trees down to the trail.

 Reaching Centre Peak proved so easy, that it's a trip that would work well late in the season.
 There's no need to go all the way to the pass: the avalanche slope provides the best ascent.